-• The Escape key†
+• The Escape key

 In this section we will briefly discuss the operation of these two command keys in order to help you understand the material that follows.
 The emphasis will be upon the mechanics of typing commands, and therefore it will not be necessary to remember the specific commands given as examples.
 All commands will be discussed individually and in detail in the subsequent sections of this manual.
+As you will learn, these two keys, in conjunction with the regular keys on your keyboard, provide you with a powerful command set for Perfect Writer.